ResursBank/ResursBank.github.io/docs/simplified-flow-api/widget-for-information-on-installment-amounts..md

     displayed for products which price, including VAT, is within the price range of this given minimum price and the amount from tag maxLimit from getPaymentMethods.
-This minimum price is to ensure that the monthly installment isn't below 150 Kr, which is the lower limit for which a bill is sent from Resurs.
+This minimum price is to ensure that the monthly installment isn't below SEK 150, which is the lower limit for which a bill is sent from Resurs.
 The prices should be rounded up to the next even amount.